fefe33/fefe33/README.md

 👋 Hello I’m @fefe33...

-👀   I am a cyber security student who is interested in developing my programming skills in python and javascript.
+👀   I am a cyber security student who is interested in developing my programming skills in web development.

-🌱   I am mostly interested in development and security in OSI layers 7 - 3, and I am pretty new to programming (give or take a year+), but I try to spend alot of my free time working on various projects.
+🌱   I am currently focussing on infrastructure and applications security.
+I am pretty new to programming (give or take a year+), but I try to spend alot of my free time working on various projects.

-💞️   my first big project is my homepage application. details (will be) contained in the README in that file.
+💞️   I have alot of interests. but not necessarily the time (or skillset) to pursue all of them.

-📫 How to reach me --> will add at later date
+📫 How to reach me --> will add at later date.

 <!---